Formation (song): Development

-The music video for "Formation" was shot in Los Angeles, California over two days.
-Arthur Jafa was hired as camera operator; Jafa had been the cinematographer of Daughters of the Dust, a 1991 film about Gullah women in South Carolina whose focus on black sisterhood is echoed throughout the "Formation" video.
+Beyoncé filmed for the music video over two days.
+Arthur Jafa was hired as camera operator; Jafa had been the cinematographer of Daughters of the Dust, a 1991 film about Gullah women in South Carolina, whose focus on black sisterhood was an inspiration for the "Formation" video.
 Matsoukas wanted to create a sense of verisimilitude in the video, shooting some scenes with a camcorder and others with a Bolex camera, the latter giving the scenes a grainy look resembling documentary footage.
-Matsoukas also used footage from That B.E.A.T., a 2014 documentary about bounce culture in New Orleans.
-The filmmakers of the documentary were alternately pleased with its inclusion and frustrated by their work being used as "just b-roll by someone else".
-A representative for Beyoncé told Entertainment Weekly that the documentary footage was used with permission and licensed from the owner of the footage, and that they were correctly compensated and credited.
+Sets for the video included the Fenyes Estate, which was decorated to evoke a "blackified" Southern Gothic mansion, and a soundstage with an artificial lake.